gomorpheus/morpheus-apidoc/source/includes/_guidance.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name, description and provision type name, restricts query to only load discoveries which contain the phrase specified severity |  | Severity level filter, restricts query to only load discoveries of specified severity level: info, low, warning, critical type |  | Discovery type filter, restricts query to only load discoveries of specified discover type state |  | Filter by state, restricts query to only load discoveries by state: any, processed, ignored
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Reference name, status message and action, restricts query to only load discoveries which contain the phrase specified severity |  | Severity level filter, restricts query to only load discoveries of specified severity level: info, low, warning, critical type |  | Discovery type filter, restricts query to only load discoveries of specified discover type.
+[See discovery types](#get-guidance-types) state |  | Filter by state, restricts query to only load discoveries by state: any, processed, ignored